browserengineering/book/book/intro.md

 How hard indeed!
-After seven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental, both planned and organic, both simple and unimaginably complex.
+After seven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental.
 And everywhere you look, you see the evolution and history of the web wrapped up in one codebase.

-That's what this book is about.
-It's a fascinating and fun journey.
-But first let's dig deeper into how the web works, where the web came from, and the role browsers play.
+But most of all, it's fun and endlessly interesting.

+I've also learned to appreciate the elegance and importance of these systems we have built, and their place in history and the economy.
+Let's go into those now.

 The web in history
 ==================